 - Misgendering in health care settings is common.
 80% of Transmasculine participants were referred to by the wrong pronouns by a provider in the past 3 years.

 - Two-gender health care services create barriers to accessing contraceptives.
-About 20% participants had used emergency birth control in their lifetimes (compared to about 11% in the general population nationally).
+About 20% of participants had used emergency birth control in their lifetimes (compared to about 11% in the general population nationally).
 About 6% of all participants had used emergency contraception in the past year.

 - The majority of participants identified as queer (70%) and most had sexual partners of various genders in their lifetime.
 Recent efforts to focus HIV prevention resources on “trans men who have sex with men” is insufficient and unnecessarily reinforces binary assumptions about gender and health risks.
 The majority of survey participants said they have had at least one sexual partner that was transgender, nonbinary, gender nonconforming or two-spirit (63%).